dischoen/call_js_on_client/README.md

 ```

 The device and data collection is currently simulated in a timer callback in a LiveView (index.ex):
+The real project maintains connections to several measurement devices to control them a collect measurement data.

 ```
   def handle_info(:timer, socket) do